Himalayan fossil hoax: Background

+John Alfred Talent investigated Gupta's fraud.

 In 1978, the American geologist Gilbert Klapper from the University of Iowa met Willi Ziegler at the University of Marburg in Germany to discuss the progress of research on extinct jawless vertebrates, the conodonts.
 At that time, Ziegler had Australian guests, John W. Pickett from the Geological Survey of New South Wales and his associate John Alfred Talent from Macquarie University in Sydney.
 Talent was by then an established expert in Devonian geology of Australian and Indian regions.
-As the leader of the research team of the first International Geological Correlation Programme (IGCP-1), a project of UNESCO, Talent had explored the Himalayas in 1973−1977.
+As the leader of the research team of the first International Geological Correlation Programme, a project of UNESCO, Talent had explored the Himalayas in 1973−1977.
 Pickett and Talent shared their Himalayan studies and discussed Gupta's research on Devonian conodonts.
-They had also investigated 20 locations around Nepal, where Gupta had claimed many discoveries from Triassic, Permian, Carboniferous, and Devonian deposits (rocks ranging from around 420 to 299 million years old), and to their astonishment, found no fossils except one which was Silurian (around 443 to 420 million years ago, before the Devonian).
+They had also investigated 20 locations around Nepal, where Gupta had claimed many discoveries from Triassic, Permian, Carboniferous, and Devonian deposits (rocks ranging from around 420 to 299 million years old), and to their astonishment, found no fossils except one which was Silurian (around 443 to 420 Ma, therefore pre-Devonian).
 In one specific case, they explored the area where Gupta and William B. N. Berry (Director of the University of California Museum of Paleontology) had reported in 1966 several fossils from Kashmir.
-They found that not only the rocks not correctly described, but were so deformed that no fossil could have been present.
+They found that not only were the rocks incorrectly described, they were so deformed no fossil could have been present.

 Conodonts from Eighteen Mile Creek.
 Numbers 7 and 10 were reported by G. J. Hinde.

-When Klapper and Ziegler learned of this, they looked into some of Gupta's papers and quickly noticed two photographs of the same conodont fossil.
+When Klapper and Ziegler learned of this, they looked into some of Gupta's papers and quickly noticed two photographs of the same conodont.
 Gupta's report indicated they were collected from sites several miles apart.
 They thought that it could be a case of accidental duplication of the same photograph.
 Real suspicion arose when they found the resemblance of Gupta's fossils with those collected by George Jennings Hinde from the Eighteen Mile Creek near Buffalo, New York, that had been presented before the Geological Society of London a century before, in 1876.
-Gupta had sought for collaboration with both Klapper and Ziegler at different times, but they had declined due to their concern about the suspicious incidents.